dooboolab-community/react-native-iap/README.md

 #### How do I handle promoted products in iOS?
 - Offical doc is [here][apple-iap-promoting].
 - No initial setup needed from `4.4.5`.

-- Add an EventListener for the `iap-promoted-product` event somewhere early in your app's lifecycle:
+Somewhere early in your app's lifecycle, call `initConnection` first (see above), then add a listener for the `iap-promoted-product` event:

   ```javascript
   import { NativeModules, NativeEventEmitter } from 'react-native'